Flooristics, LLC

 Share Button

-Vinyl flooring is highly desirable due to its low cost, versatility, ease in cleaning, durability and the wide range of colors, styles and patterns.
-The reason there are so many different looks for vinyl is because the flooring material is created in different layers.
+Vinyl flooring is highly desirable due to its low cost, versatility, ease of cleaning, durability, and the wide range of colors, styles, and patterns.
+Manufacturers create many different vinyl flooring looks by building the material in multiple layers.
 A defect during the printing process is always possible and can ruin otherwise fine vinyl flooring material.

 How Vinyl Flooring is Made